Why Are Some Words Difficult to Translate? 4 Key Reasons Explained

 Regional dialects can turn one word into multiple meanings

-For example, in Haitian Creole, the word machin means “car,” but in some rural areas, it can also refer to “machine” or “engine.”
+For instance, in Haitian Creole, the word machin usually means “car,” but in some rural communities it can also refer to a “machine” or an “engine.”
+In Spanish, guagua means “bus” in Cuba and the Dominican Republic, while in Chile it refers to a “baby.”

 Idiomatic Expressions and Colloquialisms